sebasthuis/lsm-database/README.md

 - Flush MemTable to disk as immutable sorted string tables (SSTables) when full
 - Periodically merge and compact SSTables to maintain read performance
 - Use bloom filters and indexing for efficient reads

+## Name

+Named after Alfred Pennyworth, the butler from the Batman series.